Energetic Considerations in Quantum Target Ranging: Conclusion

 In this paper we have outlined and studied a potential QI-based quantum ranging protocol based on multiple quantum hypothesis testing and channel discrimination, using recent results of quantum-enhanced CPF.
 By modeling a discrete set of ranges as multiple quantum channels, a quantum ranging protocol may be established by the distribution of signals and recombination with idlers across fixed time intervals.
 The very nature of the QI protocol demands that such an approach must be taken, since it is crucially dependent on the ability to recombine bosonic modes at the correct time in order to perform a joint measurement to harness any potential advantage.
 In the optimal classical scenario using a coherent state source, this energetic distribution across range bins (or, equivalently, time bins) is unnecessary and, for all practical purposes, would not be done.
 As such, the results of this paper show that, under fair energetic considerations and the currently available mathematical tools, it is not possible to show a quantum advantage in target ranging using a QI-based approach to CPF.

-\textbf{Acknowledgments.}~This work has been sponsored by the European Union via ``Quantum readout techniques and technologies'' (QUARTET, Grant agreement No 862644).
+\textbf{Acknowledgments.}~This work has been funded by the European Union's Horizon 2020 Research and Innovation Action under grant agreement No. 862644 (FET-Open project: Quantum readout techniques and technologies, QUARTET).
 A.K. acknowledges sponsorship by EPSRC Award No. 1949572 and Leonardo UK.
-S.P. would like to thank Q. Zhuang for discussions.
+The authors would like to thank Q. Zhuang for discussions and clarifications.
+The authors would also like to thank anonymous Reviewer 1 who suggested the possibility of determining a necessary condition for a quantum advantage using a CN receiver.